itsjesushx/TheSushiRoles/README.md

 The Prosecutor is a neutral role that resembles the Lawyer.
 The Prosecutor has a client who is a Crewmate.\
 The Prosecutor needs their client to be voted out in order to win the game.\
 The Prosecutor's client doesn't know that they are their client.\
-If the client gets sidekicked, the Prosecutor changes their role and becomes the [Survivor](#survivor).\
+If the client gets recruited, the Prosecutor changes their role and becomes the [Survivor](#survivor).\
 If the Prosecutor's client dies, the Prosecutor changes their role and becomes the [Survivor](#survivor), which has a different goal to win the game.

 **NOTE:**